Beam Price Tops $0.14 on Major Exchanges (BEAM)

 Equihash

 hashing algorithm.
-Its launch date was January 3rd, 2019.
-Beam’s total supply is 114,933,200 coins.
+Its genesis date was January 3rd, 2019.
+Beam’s total supply is 115,124,800 coins.
+Beam’s official website is www.beam.mw.
+The Reddit community for Beam is /r/beamprivacy and the currency’s Github account can be viewed here.
 Beam’s official Twitter account is @beamprivacy and its Facebook page is accessible here.
-The Reddit community for Beam is /r/beamprivacy and the currency’s Github account can be viewed here.
-Beam’s official website is www.beam.mw.

 According to CryptoCompare, “Beam is a scalable, confidential cryptocurrency based on an elegant and innovative Mimblewimble protocol.
 Users have complete control over privacy – a user decides which information will be available and to which parties, having complete control over his personal data in accordance with his will and applicable laws. “